Entitlements for employees under the Cleaning Award

 Penalty rates

-Employees who work in the early morning, at night, on weekends and on public holidays may also be entitled to penalty rates on the hours they work.
+Employees who work in the early morning, at night, on weekends and on public holidays may also be entitled to penalty rates for the hours they work.

 Example: Minimum rates of pay

-Carlos is an international student who works part-time as a cleaner for a business, cleaning homes and apartments.
+Carlos is an international student who works as a cleaner for a business, cleaning homes and apartments.
 This is Carlos’ first job in Australia and he is paid a flat rate of $20 per hour every day.
-Carlos’ friend tells him that doesn’t sound right, and he should look into it.
+Carlos’ friend tells him that doesn’t sound right and he should check it.

-Carlos uses the Pay and Conditions Tool on fairwork.gov.au to check his pay rate.
-Carlos learns he is a casual Cleaning Services Employee Level 1 and that his pay rate comes from the Cleaning Services Award 2020 (Cleaning Award).
-Under the Cleaning Award some of the minimum rates of pay from 1 July 2024 for a casual Level 1 employee are:
+Carlos uses the Pay and Conditions Tool on our website to check his pay rate.
+Carlos learns he is a casual Cleaning Services Employee Level 1 and that his pay rate comes from the Cleaning Award.
+Under the Cleaning Award, minimum pay rates from 1 July 2025 for a casual Level 1 employee are:

 Carlos prints out the pay rates and shows them to his boss.
 His boss says they are too high, and he can’t pay Carlos those rates.

-Carlos reports the issue to the Fair Work Ombudsman using My account.
-He attaches evidence of the underpayment, including his pay slips and rosters, and explains that he couldn’t resolve the issue with his employer.
+Carlos has kept evidence of the underpayment, including his pay slips and rosters, and explains that he couldn’t resolve the issue with his employer.

-Two weeks later, the business back pays Carlos all the money he is owed and starts paying him the correct minimum hourly rates, penalty rates and allowances.
+One of our officers contacts Carlos as part of our Dispute Assistance service.
+The officer also speaks to Carlos’s boss and the business agrees to back pay Carlos all the money he is owed and start paying him the correct minimum hourly rates, penalty rates and allowances.

 Overtime

-Overtime is when an employee works extra time and receives overtime rates of pay.
+Overtime is when an employee works extra time and receives overtime pay rates.
 The Cleaning Award sets out the circumstances in which overtime rates apply.